 It states: “It is the fate of most men to have many enemies, and a few friends.
 This monumental pile is not intended to mark the career, but to shew how much its inhabitant was respected by those who knew his worth and the benefits derived from his remedial discovery.
 He is now at rest and far beyond the praises of censures of this world.
 Stranger as you respect this receptacle for the dead as one of the many that will rest here, read the name of John Saint John Long without comment.”

 The artist William Mulready is memorialized with a statue of him in repose, miniatures of his paintings etched in the base.

 General Sir Archibald Galloway KCB of the Bengal Army has both his knighted status and military acclaim eternally on view atop his grave.

 Here is my nominee for creepiest grave of Kensal Cemetery, where it seems that a long gone tree that once wrapped its branches on this tombstone’s cross still is in an eternal embrace, the dry limbs coiled on the cold stone.

-Also unsettling was this area of columns that seemed to be attached to a building that served as a hostel.
-Hopefully a very cheap hostel.
+This area of columns seemed to be attached to a building that served as a hostel.

 I read that there are tours offered by the Friends of Kensal Green Cemetery that include the catacombs, which I unfortunately could not make on this trip, but would absolutely love to do sometime.
 I felt like I got a bit lucky in seeing some of the more interesting graves, but I feel like there is much more beneath the surface.
 I mean, there literally is more under its physical surface, but I really would prefer not to see too much of that, unless I can ride the catafalque.